Aby Warburg

-Aby Moritz Warburg, better known as Aby Warburg, (June 13, 1866 – October 26, 1929) was a German art historian and cultural theorist who founded the Kulturwissenschaftliche Bibliothek Warburg (Library for Cultural Studies), a private library, which was later moved to the Warburg Institute, London.
+Aby Moritz Warburg (June 13, 1866 – October 26, 1929) was a German art historian and cultural theorist who founded the Kulturwissenschaftliche Bibliothek Warburg (Warburg Library for Cultural Studies), a private library, which was later moved to the Warburg Institute, London.
 At the heart of his research was the legacy of the classical world, and the transmission of classical representation, in the most varied areas of Western culture through to the Renaissance.

 Warburg described himself as: "Amburghese di cuore, ebreo di sangue, d'anima Fiorentino" ('Hamburger at heart, Jew by blood, Florentine in spirit').

-Life
+Early life and education

 Aby Warburg was born in Hamburg into the wealthy Warburg family of German Jewish bankers.
 His ancestors had come to Germany from Italy in the 17th century and settled in the town of Warburg in Westphalia, taking on the town's name as their family name.
 In the 18th century the Warburgs moved to Altona near Hamburg.

 Two brothers Warburg founded the banking firm M. M. Warburg & Co in Hamburg, which today again has an office there.
 Aby Warburg was the first of seven children born to Moritz Warburg, director of the Hamburg bank, and his wife Charlotte, née Oppenheim.
-Aby Warburg showed an early interest in literature and history and the second eldest son, Max Warburg went into the Hamburg bank, younger brothers Paul and Felix also entered banking.
-Max Warburg established the Warburg family bank as a "global player".
+Aby Warburg showed an early interest in literature and history.
+The second eldest son, Max Warburg, went into the Hamburg bank, and younger brothers Paul and Felix also entered banking.
+Max Warburg established the Warburg family bank as a global player.

-Childhood and youth

 Warburg grew up in a conservative Jewish home environment.
 Early on he demonstrated an unstable, unpredictable and volatile temperament.
 Warburg as a child reacted against the religious rituals which were punctiliously observed in his family, and rejected all career plans envisaged for him.
 He did not want to be a rabbi, as his grandmother wished, nor a doctor or lawyer.